iAmCorey/devtoolset/README.md

    npm run dev
    ```

-Visit `http://localhost:3000` to see your GitBase instance running locally.
+Visit `http://localhost:3000` to see your DevToolset instance running locally.

 ## Deployment